scpwiki/wikijump/README.md

 We welcome any suggestions or requests, which can be made in our [Feature Requests forum](http://www.scpwiki.com/forum/c-3335630/feature-requests).

-If you would like to offer to volunteer some of your time to Wikijump development in the future, please post in one of our [Recruitment threads](http://www.scpwiki.com/forum/c-3335629/recruitment).
-We may request your help when we need it.
+If you would like to volunteer some of your time to Wikijump development, join the Discord and chat with us!
+(Invites can be received in `#site11` or by DMing a current Wikijump team member).

 ### Development